sal55/langs/cthings/candm.md

 But in C, it means `0x100*(2**10)`, or `256*1024`.
 So although it supposedly in hex, the exponent is decimal, and represents a power of two!

+(M now longer allows non-decimal float constants.
+But the point remains that 3 different bases are involved in C's version.)

 **197** C has reserved words like most languages, and like M, which cannot be used as identifiers.
 But M has a special escape for such names:
 ````
 int `int, `for, `if;